-Big Bend National Park is experiencing an increase in visitation and with it a greater demand for both frontcountry and backcountry camping within the park.
+Big Bend National Park is experiencing an increase in visitation and with it a greater demand for both frontcountry and backcountry camping.
 The park is busiest on extended weekends related to Federal holidays, during the weeks of the Thanksgiving, Christmas and the New Years holidays, and during spring break in mid to late March.

 Parking areas for popular trails and destinations in the park may also become congested during busy periods.
 Please obey traffic and parking laws in these areas and be courteous to other visitors.
 If a parking lot is full consider visiting another trail or point of interest in the park and returning when the area is less busy.

 What should I do if the park is full when I arrive?

 There are several options for staying in private campgrounds near either of the park's two entrances or in hotels in the surrounding area.
 For more information on camping, lodging and other activities outside the park please visit the VisitBigBend.com website.

 Visit the camping page for information about camping in the park.
 See the weather page for local forecasts, park notices, and campground updates.